 Working hours are regular, possibly with some occasional evenings or weekends.

 You need a degree in prosthetics and orthotics approved by the British Association of Prosthetists and Orthotists (BAPO).
-This leads to state registration, which you must have to practise in the UK.
+This leads to state registration, which you need to practise in the UK.

 In Scotland the only degree course is at the University of Strathclyde.
-Entry requirements are 4 or 5 Highers at AAAB or AABBB including Maths at A and preferably Biology and Physics.
-Advanced Higher Maths, Biology or Physics is recommended.
-Higher English is preferred.
+Entry requirements are 4 or 5 Highers at AAAB or AABBB including Maths at B and National 5 Physics or Engineering Science at B plus National 5 English.
+Advanced Higher Maths, Physics or Biology is recommended.
 Contact the institution for widening access entry.

-The only other degree course in the UK is at Salford University – entry requirements 120 UCAS tariff points at Higher level (equivalent to AABB) including Maths or Physics and another science subject.
+The only other degree course in the UK is at Salford University – entry requirements 120 UCAS tariff points at Higher level (equivalent to AABB) including Maths or Physics plus another science subject at B.